Chapter 1 : Blended Christmas

 Her male cousins had been the ones who wanted to stay around for the holidays to have the run of the castle, as much dinner as they wanted and maybe something fun to drink.
 She just went along with them simply because she wanted but never got enough fun.

 Their uncle Nevile, who had once gone to school with her mum and dad, had mentioned a room that they’d once used during the last wizarding war.
-The stories were so interesting that James had nicked a magical map of Hogwarts from his dad’s desk in order to locate the room and be master of the entire castle’s every nook and cranny.
+The stories were so interesting that James had found a map of the castle in his father's desk.
+The map didn't really tell him about the room but Uncle Neville, who was also Professor Longbottom, had spilled the secret eventually.
+Added to the map, James had become master of the castle's every nook and cranny.

-James had never told most of them about the map but she had been smart enough to figure out that he had it with him.
+James had never told most of them about the map, and in fact had only told Fred, but she had been smart enough to figure out that he had it with him.
 She had promised never to tell on her crazy cousin and considered it a Christmas gift for him even if James didn’t know about it.
 James and Fred had gone to the room beforehand and taught it, down to the last pillow, how they wanted it to look for when they had their after dinner Christmas party.

 When Christmas dinner started there weren’t too many people who had chosen to stay over the holidays.
 Basically, it was her, her not inconsiderable family plus a few other people like Albus’ best friend Scorpius, who she shared a year with as well and a couple of their professors.
 With no one to ride herd on them, the boys ate dessert before properly tucking into their roast and potatoes and a good portion of the meal was spent stuffing mince pies into already overfull mouths.
 As wrong and disgusting as it was, she could not scold them when she had one too many bowls of her favored trifle herself.